Faraz-Ghani/GeoSEO/README.md

 This is a website that we have created and deployed on azure for our assignment.

-### Team Members
+# Team Members

-Muhammad Moiz (21SWX127)
+1. Muhammad Moiz (21SWX127)

-Faraz Ghani (21SW081)
+2. Faraz Ghani (21SW081)

-Muhammad Daniyal (21SW003)
+3. Muhammad Daniyal (21SW003)

-### Contributions:
+# Contributions:

-Daniyal
+**Daniyal**

-Footer: Implemented the footer section with responsive design.
+**Footer:** Implemented the footer section with responsive design.

-Home Section: Designed and developed the main homepage section, ensuring a user-friendly layout.
+**Home Section:** Designed and developed the main homepage section, ensuring a user-friendly layout.

-Expertise Section: Created the expertise section, highlighting the team's skills and specialties.
+**Expertise Section:** Created the expertise section, highlighting the team's skills and specialties.

-Readme: Updated the project's README file with relevant information, including installation instructions and project details.
+**Readme:** Updated the project's README file with relevant information, including installation instructions and project details.

-Moiz
+**Moiz**

-About Section: Crafted the about section to provide comprehensive information about the project and its contributors.
+**About Section:** Crafted the about section to provide comprehensive information about the project and its contributors.

-Navbar: Implemented the navigation bar for seamless user experience and easy access to different sections.
+**Navbar:** Implemented the navigation bar for seamless user experience and easy access to different sections.

-Images and Initiating Index: Added relevant images to enhance visual appeal and initiated the index page for project navigation.
+**Images and Initiating Index:** Added relevant images to enhance visual appeal and initiated the index page for project navigation.

-Faraz
+**Faraz**

-Contact Form Section: Integrated a contact form section, ensuring proper functionality and validation.
+**Contact Form Section:** Integrated a contact form section, ensuring proper functionality and validation.

-Edits and Updates: Implemented various edits and updates across the project for enhanced performance and user experience.
+**Edits and Updates:** Implemented various edits and updates across the project for enhanced performance and user experience.

-CSS, JavaScript, and SCSS: Applied styling using CSS and SCSS for a polished appearance.
+**CSS, JavaScript, and SCSS:** Applied styling using CSS and SCSS for a polished appearance.
 Implemented JavaScript functionalities to enhance user interactions.

-### Usage
+# Usage

 You are free to download and use this website for personal projects, educational purposes, or for non-commercial use.
 However, any public or commercial use, including publishing, marketing, or using it in a commercial project, is not permitted without explicit permission.

-# Conclusion:
+# Conclusion

 Building the GeoSEO website was a team effort!
 All 3 of us worked really hard on it and made it a success, we have brought our unique skills to the table.
 Now, thanks to everyone's hard work, the website does a great job of showing off what GeoSEO can do in SEO services, digital marketing, and creative graphic design.